 - Optional: 1 tablespoon minced fresh dill or parsley

-Add the cleaned mushrooms to the pan (if you skipped step number 2, simply pile the mushrooms into a small saute pan; they should be crowded).
+Pile the mushrooms into a small saute pan; they should be crowded.
 Sprinkle with about 1/4 teaspoon of kosher salt and add 2 tablespoons butter.

 Add enough water to cover the contents (the mushrooms will float, but that's okay).
 Set the pan over high heat and bring to a boil.
 When the butter melts, stir it in.
 Adjust the heat so that the water remains at a low boil.
 Cook until the water evaporates completely.
 Continue to cook, stirring, until the mushrooms begin to brown.